sunilprajapati832/OnPremiseSalesVirtualAviatorProgram-RedBull/README.md

 |__Account Sales Data for Analysis v2.xlsx
 |__Account Sales Data for Analyis v2 after.xlsx

 I'm excited to share the second real-world project in my application-focused data analytics journey!
-In Series: "Master Data Analytics Roadmap" now I'm structuring my
+In Series: "Master Data Analytics Roadmap"

-Post 6.1.2: "Red Bull On-Premise Sales Job Simulation" by Forage.
+"Red Bull On-Premise Sales Job Simulation" by Forage.

 In this post, I explore how data analysis is a powerful tool in marketing.By calculating CAGR (Compound Annual Growth Rate) and sorting accounts by performance, I learned: Which bars, restaurants or venues were growing or underperforming.
 Marketers use this to focus efforts on high-potential clients and fix declining ones.